LebCit/blog-doc/views/posts/the-new-blog-doc.md

 ## Nota bene

-**The previous posts have been retained for demonstration purposes, but their content is no longer relevant to the new version of Blog-Doc.**
+**The [previous post](/posts/templates) has been retained for demonstration purposes, but its content is no longer relevant to the new version of Blog-Doc.**

 Blog-Doc's latest version proudly employs: